pambda/pambda-errorhandler/README.md

 - `options.renderError`
     - The function with argument `(err, event, context, callback)`, called when an error occurs in subsequent Pambdas.
+    - Default value is `defaultErrorResponse`.

+## defaultErrorResponse(err, event, context, callback)

+Default error handling function.
+Returns Internal Server Error response.

+Also, log objects that have properties of `event` and` err`.

 ## License